 T and I have just spent a week driving around a new Honda hybrid, all in the name of journalism (he also recently enjoyed some Xbox 360 review games; long may that continue.
 Gaming is not a cheap hobby).

 General observations about modern cars, from the three new vehicles I’ve had cause to be in over the past couple of months: all the bells and whistles, buttons and levers, that they now slap on steering wheels, are kind of distracting.
 However, I definitely like the move to put the speedo up top above the rest of the dashboard – it’s incredibly hard to miss that way, and hopefully will help if you’re prone to careless speeding.

 We did nearly 400km on $50 of petrol (!!!) though most of that can probably be attributed to the difference between our 15-year-old car and a new model vehicle rather than electric-specific savings.
-With fuel prices the way they are (and only going up), having to return the Honda IMA definitely stung, but theres always a repair at a full service auto center.
+With fuel prices the way they are (and only going up), having to return the Honda IMA definitely stung.

 Of course, the pipe dream would be for a real full-electric option.
 HaloIPT is one neat Auckland company spun out of the university (which has since sold to a UK firm) working on inductive power transfer technology that would overcome some of the barriers around charging car batteries.
 Now, if only industry would stop dragging its heels on mainstream electric cars …

 Would you buy a hybrid?
 Why or why not?